sphinx-doc/sphinx/doc/usage/configuration.rst

    .. note::
       The :option:`-v option to sphinx-build <sphinx-build -v>` is useful to check the :confval:`!locale_dirs` setting is working as expected.
-      If the message catalog directory not found, debug messages are emmitted.
+      If the message catalog directory not found, debug messages are emitted.

    .. versionadded:: 0.5